Motion-o: Trajectory-Grounded Video Reasoning: Introducing Motion-o

 where $d, s, c$ and $d', s', c'$ denote the direction, speed, and scale attributes from the original and masked outputs, respectively.
 If predicted motion changes when motion evidence is removed, the model exhibits dependence on temporal cues ($r_{\text{ground}}\!\to\!1$); if predictions remain unchanged, it likely relies on non-visual shortcuts ($r_{\text{ground}}\!\to\!0$).
 Objects absent from the motion-masked output are treated as fully grounded.

 \textbf{Synergy Between Trajectory and Visual Grounding Rewards.} Both the trajectory and visual grounding reward enforce complementary requirements.
 The trajectory reward enforces \emph{correctness} of motion descriptors with respect to ground-truth trajectories, while the visual grounding reward enforces \emph{evidence dependence} on temporal visual information rather than textual anticipation.
-Correct motion reasoning (\eg, predicting \texttt{dir="W"} when predicted boxes show leftward displacement) yields high $r_{\text{dir}}$; accurate speed and scale descriptors align with bounding box predictions that match ground-truth velocity and area change, increasing $r_{\text{speed}}$ and $r_{\text{scale}}$.
 Together they suppress two common failures: emitting \texttt{<motion/>} tags that are inconsistent with the underlying bounding box track, and emitting plausible \texttt{<motion/>} tags that could be produced without observing motion.
-This yields a self-reinforcing training signal: as the model learns to ground objects consistently across time, it is rewarded or emitting matching motion descriptors (higher $r_{\text{traj}}$); as it learns to rely on temporal evidence rather than priors, it is rewarded under motion masking (higher $r_{\text{ground}}$).
+This yields a self-reinforcing training signal: as the model learns to ground objects consistently across time, it is rewarded for emitting matching motion descriptors (higher $r_{\text{traj}}$); as it learns to rely on temporal evidence rather than priors, it is rewarded under motion masking (higher $r_{\text{ground}}$).